mkabel/PVOutputStatsWidget/README.md

 * Month bar graph (Jan-Actual)
 * Year bar graph

-Browsing through the pages by Select (Touch screen or Select button)
+Browsing through the pages by Select (Touch screen or Select button).

+The widget works on the basis of a properly configured API_KEY and SysID.
+The settings can be found on the PVOutput settings page.
+The settings can be configured in the ConnectIQ app.

+In the settings you can also set the 'consumption' property to show/hide consumption data.